betfair-datascientists/betfair-datascientists.github.io/src/docs/reviews/betAngelRatings.md

 ---
 ### Finding & formatting ratings

-Here I'm using the ratings shared by our Data Scientists on the Hub.
+Here I'm using the [ratings shared by our Data Scientists on the Hub](https://www.betfair.com.au/hub/tools/models/greyhound-ratings-model/).
 This makes for a bit of prep work, copying the list of runners and their rating into an Excel spreadsheet.
 As a minimum you'll need a list of runner names (including the runner number followed by a full stop, i.e. 1.
 Runner Name) in one column and their rating in another in an Excel sheet.

 If you have a list of ratings already in a spreadsheet that's even better - you'll be able to tweak the Excel formulas to work with whatever format your data is in.

-Wherever your ratings come from, you'll need to open up the BetAngel template (or if you prefer you can use this version [I created for this strategy](./assets/BetAngel_RatingsAutomation.xls)), and then create a new sheet and copy in your ratings.
-In my example I've called this tab RATINGS.
+Wherever your ratings come from, you'll need to include them in the spreadsheet you're using to interact wtih Bet Angel.
+Here I'm using a [spreadsheet I edited for this strategy](./assets/BetAngel_RatingsAutomation.xls)), and I've included a tab called RATINGS where you can copy in the runner names and ratings.

 ![Automating a ratings based strategy with Bet Angel](./img/BetAngelRatingsExample.png)